All Episodes

 It's just ridiculous.

-Well, you know, the I hear these stories uh uh and I hear them frequently about the uh political correctness, the politically correct handcuffs that are placed on our troops.
+Well, I hear these stories, and I hear them frequently about the political correctness, the politically correct handcuffs that are placed on our troops.

-And despite these, and you're describing uh existed in Vietnam, and I that doesn't surprise me.
+And despite these, and you're describing the existed in Vietnam, and that doesn't surprise me.

-What what if I wouldn't surprise me if you told me that you had a straight line to the Oval Office had to get permission from LBJ to return fire.
+It wouldn't surprise me if you told me that you had a straight line to the Oval Office, had to get permission from LBJ to return fire.

-That's how micromanaged that war was, or or or McNamara.
+That's how micromanaged that war was, or McNamara.

-But when we got all these politically correct handcuffs on our troops, we still hear all these stories about how they rape and murder and pillage.
+But while we got all these politically correct handcuffs on our troops, we still hear all these stories about how they rape and murder and pillage.

-And they uh they go in, John Kerry, they terrorize women and children at home during religious ceremonies and so forth.
+And they go in, John Kerry, they terrorize women and children at home during religious ceremonies and so forth.

 You know, even in the middle of fighting a war, the predominant concern is that the enemy like us.